 Research centres and faculties

-CSU has four Research Centres and three Faculties.
+Charles Sturt University has four Research Centres and three Faculties.
 They are designed to bring together staff around a coherent theme.

-CSU has four University Research Centres.
+Charles Sturt University has four University Research Centres.
 They are designed to bring together staff around a coherent research theme.
 Each Centre has broad influence and engagement across the University.

 University Research Centres leverage their resources to attract external funding to promote achievement as they engage in identifying, pursuing and sharing intellectual leadership with quality domestic and international research partners.
 The research conducted within the Centres is strongly complemented by research conducted with the Faculties of the University.